Verxcy120/RealmShield-OpenSource/README.md

 ## Features

-- **Device Management**: Ban and unban devices used by players to enhance realm security.
+- **Device Management**: Ban and unban devices used by players to enhance realm security. this is comming soon as a command
-- **Whitelist Management**: Easily manage whitelisted players.
+- **Whitelist Management**: Easily manage whitelisted players. this is comming soon as a command
 - **Chat Relay**: Relay messages between Discord and your MCPE realm.
 - **Anti-Spoofing**: Prevent players from spoofing their devices.